 Action Note 1 Inspect the DressPack upper arm installation before programming and test-running.
-See Inspection, DressPack upper arm on page 100.
+See Inspection, DressPack upper arm on page 101.
 2 Check the operating cycle of the robot, to make sure the movement pattern of the wrist does not cause extensive wear or strain of the cable package.
 If required, re-program the robot movement pattern!
 3 Make sure the upper arm protective hose does not get flattened during rotating upper arm movements.
 Flattening indicates an overstressed hose and increases the risk of damaging the DressPack upper arm.
 4 Make sure the process cable package does not rub against the sides of the wrist more than absolutely necessary.
-The rubbing may result in the cable getting stuck.
-When the package is released, the retracting unit may snap back, potentially causing damage to the equipment.
 5 If any of the actions recommended above, causes a change of the DressPack installation, it must be reinspected.
 6 Make sure that the velcro straps are not too tight.
 The cables should be able to twist individually.
 The cable ties shall be tight.
 7 Make sure that no parts of the DressPack are in contact with the surroundings.